phaserjs/phaser/README.md

     examples/index.html

-Alternatively in order to start the included web server, after you've cloned the repo, run npm install to install all dependencies, then run grunt connect to start a local server.
-After running this command, you should be able to access your local webserver at `http://127.0.0.1:8000`.
+Alternatively in order to start the included web server, after you've cloned the repo, run `npm install` to install all dependencies, then `grunt connect `to start a local server.
+After running this command you should be able to access your local webserver at `http://127.0.0.1:8000`.
 Then browse to the examples folder: `http://127.0.0.1:8000/examples/index.html`

 There is a new 'Side View' example viewer as well.
 This loads all the examples into a left-hand frame for faster navigation.